Case Overview

 Eli Lilly lawsuits

-Eli Lilly received FDA approval in 2022 for the GLP-1 agonist Mounjaro (tirzepatide) to treat Type 2 diabetes.
+Eli Lilly received FDA approval in 2022 for the GLP-1 and GIP agonist Mounjaro to treat type 2 diabetes.
+Mounjaro uses tirzepatide as its active ingredient.
 At that time, the manufacturer provided the public with a safety summary and a link to the drug’s Medication Guide and Prescribing Information.
 These materials did not mention gastroparesis or gastrointestinal side effects as risks.

 Connect with a medical drug attorney